gjskha/athos/README.txt

 https://sqlite.org/download.html

-#install DB file
+### install DB file

 The code repo includes a sqlite database file ready to go.
 To (re-)instantiate the database, go to the subdirectory 'db' and import the datadump.sql file like this:

+$ sqlite3 database.db < database.dump

-#install libraries
+### install libraries

 run `npm install` in the root level directory to install the libraries used by the application

-##RUN
+# RUNNING

 1. run `npm start` to run the server.

-2. In the browser, go to http://localhost:8080 to begin using the application.
+2. In the browser, go to http://localhost:8081 to begin using the application.

-3. Register an account at http://localhost:8080/register.
+3. Register an account at http://localhost:8081/register.

-4. Browse to http://localhost:8080/login to login with your new username.
+4. Browse to http://localhost:8081/login to login with your new username.

 5. Alternatively, use the user/pass combo of demo/demo